wp-plugins/event-calendar/readme.txt

 == Screenshots ==

-1. The (AJAX) Event Calendar and Upcoming Events widets.
+1. The (AJAX) Event Calendar and Upcoming Events widgets.

 2. The AJAX Event Calendar has nicely formatted popups.